bfeliz/speed-read-test/README.md

 ## Description

 A fun little application to test how fast you can read.
 Text will start to flash accross the screen and slowly increase in speed.
-Click the stop button whenever you feel you just about cannot keep up, and find out how fast you were reading!
+Click the stop button as soon as you feel it has gotten too fast, and find out how fast you were reading!

 ## [Try it yourself!](https://bfeliz.github.io/speed-read-test/)